carla-simulator/carla/Docs/python_api_tutorial.md

 lane_change = waypoint.lane_change
 ```

 Surrounding lane markings _(right / left)_ can also be accessed through the waypoint API.
-Therefore it is possible to know all the information
+Therefore, it is possible to know all the information
 provided by a [`carla.LaneMarking`](python_api.md#carla.LaneMarking), like the lane marking [`type`](python_api.md#carla.LaneMarkingType) and its
 [`lane_change`](python_api.md#carla.LaneChange) availability.